cabforum/smime/SBR.md

 If digital identity documents (such as passports or national ID cards including a chip bearing digitally signed information about the holder) are used as evidence, the CA or RA SHALL only accept eMRTD digital identity documents according to ICAO 9303 part 10.

-This method does not include "eID" as decsribed in Regulation (EU) 910/2014.
+This method does not include "eID" as described in Regulation (EU) 910/2014.

 3.	**From a certificate supporting a digital signature applied by the Applicant**

-If a digital signature is to be used as evidence, the CA SHALL have the Applicant digitally sign the Certificate Request using a valid personal Certificate that was issued under one of the following adopted standards: eIDAS Qualified Certificates validated according to ETSI TS 119 172-4, IGTF, Adobe Signing Certificate issued under the AATL or CDS program, the Kantara identity assurance framework at level 2, NIST SP 800-63 at level 2, or the FBCA CP at Basic or higher assurance.
+If a digital signature is to be used as evidence, the CA SHALL have the Applicant digitally sign the Certificate Request using a valid personal Certificate that was issued under one of the following adopted standards: eIDAS Qualified Certificates as defined in ETSI EN 319 411-2 and validated according to ETSI TS 119 172-4, IGTF, Adobe Signing Certificate issued under the AATL or CDS program, the Kantara identity assurance framework at level 2, NIST SP 800-63 at level 2, or the FBCA CP at Basic or higher assurance.

 The CA SHOULD consider requirements to avoid issuance of a consecutive Certificates that are issued based on a preceding Certificate, where the original verification of the Subject's identity may have been conducted in the distant past.